 EHR Usability Survey Results – Reported Events

-Of the seven usability categories, challenges were reported in the following areas of the EHR: Data Entry, Alerting, Interoperability, Visual Display, Availability of Information, System Automation & Defaults, and Workflow Support.
+Of the seven usability categories, EHR challenges were reported in the following areas: Data Entry, Alerting, Interoperability, Visual Display, Availability of Information, System Automation & Defaults, and Workflow Support.

 The chart below represents the frequency with which each usability category occurred following an EHR usability study: